Civil Rights Protections

-Under both Title VII of the Civil Rights Act and the California Fair Employment and Housing Act (FEHA), employers may not discriminate against applicants or employees based on a protected characteristic.
+Under both Title VII of the Civil Rights Act and FEHA, employers may not discriminate against applicants or employees based on a protected characteristic.
 California employees who have been discriminated against may either file a claim with the Equal Employment Opportunity Commission (EEOC) or file a complaint with the California Department of Fair Employment and Housing, which will then typically file a dual complaint with the EEOC.

 The prohibition against unlawful employment practices extends to all aspects of employment, including compensation, terms, conditions, and privileges of employment.
-It is unlawful to discriminate against due to:
+It is unlawful to discriminate because of the following:

 - Race: Applicants or employees may not be treated unfavorably because they are either of a certain race or they have personal characteristics associated with race, such as skin color or hair texture.

-- Religion: Treating a person unfavorably due to their religious beliefs or because they are married to someone of a certain religion is prohibited.
+- Religion: Treating a person unfavorably because of their religious beliefs or because they are married to someone of a certain religion is prohibited.

-- Age: Under the Age Discrimination in Employment Act (ADEA), those aged 40 and older may not be treated unfavorably or harassed at work due to their age.
+- Age: Under the Age Discrimination in Employment Act (ADEA), those 40 years of age and older may not be treated unfavorably or harassed at work because of their age.